 The Grizzly Bear

-A number of spectral Menagerie beasts have been heard over the years, including monkeys, lions and horses, but only one has really been seen.
-A guard at the Tower claimed a spectral bear charged him.
-Though the guard attempted to bayonet the animal, which kept coming at him, eventually passing through him.
-The guard was carried, insensate, to his quarters where he died two days later.
+A number of spectral animals have been heard over the years, including monkeys, lions and horses, but only one has actually been seen.
+A guard at the Tower claimed a ghostly bear charged him.
+Though the guard attempted to bayonet the animal, which kept coming at him, soon the sword went through the animal.
+The guard was carried, senseless, to his quarters where he died two days later.